hollychen503/registryaccess/README.md

 # Notes:
-- only work for mygit.dhms.net domain name.
+- only test on ubuntu 16.04
 - change docker-compose.yml and mygit.toml to use new domain name

 # run

 ```
 docker-compose up
 ```

 # add user